graphile/crystal/packages/graphql-parse-resolve-info/README.md

                                                         fieldsByTypeName: {} } } } } } } } } } } } } } } } } } },
 ```

-_Note: the `ast` fields has been omitted at every level to make this easier to read._

 and the simplified `simplifiedFragment` is the same as
 `parsedResolveInfoFragment`, but with the additional root-level property
 `fields` which compresses the root-level property `fieldsByTypeName` to a